Spider-Man 2: Cast

 J. K. Simmons reprises his role as J. Jonah Jameson, the miserly manager and editor-in-chief of the Daily Bugle, while Daniel Gillies portrays his son John Jameson, an astronaut and Mary Jane's fiancé.
 Christine Estabrook appears briefly as Jameson's wife and John's mother.

 As with the previous film, Bruce Campbell has a cameo appearance, this time as an usher who refuses Peter entry for arriving late to Mary Jane Watson's show.
 Spider-Man co-creator Stan Lee portrays a man on the street who saves a woman from falling debris during a battle between Spider-Man and Doctor Octopus.
 Dylan Baker portrays Dr. Curt Connors, one of Peter's college physics professors and a colleague of Octavius, while Willem Dafoe reprises his role as Norman Osborn, Harry's deceased father who appears to him as a hallucination.
 Dafoe came up with the idea during promotion for Spider-Man, which he compared to King Hamlet haunting his son to avenge him.
 Elizabeth Banks, John Paxton, Ted Raimi and Bill Nunn reprise their roles as Betty Brant, Osborn family butler Bernard Houseman, Ted Hoffman, and Robbie Robertson, respectively.
 Elya Baskin portrays Mr. Ditkovitch, Peter's landlord, (whose name is a reference to Spider-Man co-creator Steve Ditko) and Mageina Tovah plays his daughter Ursula.
 Cliff Robertson reprises his role as Peter's uncle Ben Parker in a dream sequence.

 Scott Spiegel portrays a man who attempts to eat some pizza Spider-Man is delivering, only to have it webbed from his hands.
 Elyse Dinh portrays a violinist.
 Joel McHale portrays Mr. Jacks, a bank teller.
 Hal Sparks portrays an elevator passenger who has a conversation with Spider-Man.
 Donnell Rawlings portrays the New Yorker who exclaims that Spider-Man "stole that guy's pizzas" and Emily Deschanel portrays a receptionist.
 Brent Briscoe plays the garbage man who finds Spider-Man's costume in the trash and gives it to Jameson.
 Peter McRobbie plays an OsCorp representative.
 Reed Diamond plays Algernon.
 Daniel Dae Kim plays Raymond, an assistant of Otto Octavius working in his laboratory.
-Aasif Mandvi portrays Mr. Aziz, the owner of Joe's Pizza.
+Aasif Mandvi portrays Rahi Aziz, the owner of Joe's Pizza.
 Joey Diaz, Dan Hicks and Chloe Dykstra portray train passengers.
 Vanessa Ferlito portrays Louise, one of Mary Jane's co-stars.
-Joy Bryant appears as a spectator that witnesses Spider-Man in action.
+Joy Bryant appears as a spectator who witnesses Spider-Man in action.
 John Landis plays one of the doctors who operate on Doctor Octopus.
 Phil LaMarr portrays a train passenger who is most easily seen to the left of Spider-Man (the viewer's right) while the hero uses webbing to slow the train down.
 Gregg Edelman portrays Dr. Davis.
 Twin actors Peyton and Spencer List were to make their film debuts as a little girl and boy playing on steps but their scene was cut from the film.